xfonelabs/core-haliumports-a10-oneplus-nord-n100-oneplus-nord-n100/README.md

 ## Unlock bootloader
 - Boot the device, do not connect to wifi or create any account we don not need that.
 Setup the device offline
-- Once you boot to the menu go to Seyttings -> About phone and tap build number until you see " You are now a Developer"
+- Once you boot to the menu go to Settings -> About phone and tap build number until you see " You are now a Developer"
 <p float="center">
   <img src="./refs/Screenshot_20201031-114627.jpg" width="200" />
   <img src="./refs/Screenshot_20201031-114652.jpg" width="200" />